syndit/com.synditcorp.ruleengine/docs/index.md

 				"failFlag" : "Rain",

+# Validation

+The Engine does not prevent mistakes in the definition document, like recursive rules (a rule calling itself, which, by the way, is quite obvious during document definition testing).
+The code is purposefully kept simple, with the intelligence in the document definition.
+It is very easy to perform automated testing, particularly because any rule can be called directly.
+So, be sure to create and regularly use test scripts before going to UAT, and most certainly before PROD.

 # Usage tips

+## Keep it simple

-The Syndit Rule Engine is intended to be very simple, with the JSON definition document providing the intelligence.
-Over the years, the core Engine has not changed, only fields have been added, like passKey and passScore.
-So, avoid the temptation of coding new functionality when a little bit of creativity with the definition document or a new handler can provide the solution.
+The Syndit Rule Engine code is intended to be very simple, with the JSON definition document providing the intelligence.
+Over the years, the core Engine has not changed, only fields have been added, like passFlag and passScore.
+So, avoid the temptation of coding changes to the Engine's functionality when a little bit of creativity with the definition document or a new handler can provide the solution.

+## Document structure

+The Rule Engine is very flexible.
+Because at runtime any rule can be called directly, you can put all your company's rules into one document.
+Or, you can organize you rules into multiple documents.
+Even if you have a decision tree within a document, nothing is stopping you from having other trees or other stand alone rules in the same document.

+## Expressions

+MVEL is the expression language used by the Engine (you can change if you want).
+At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory and just reset the variables after each request.

+## Be organized

+Being organized is the key to a successful, lasting implementation.
+The Rule Engine was written long ago to solve the problem of out-of-control rules in code, so don't over think your rules, particularly because they are quite easy to create.

+Also, control is important, so limit definition maintenance to a knowledgeable team.
+And, prune when possible.

+## CI/CD pipeline

+Do integrate the rule definition documents into the CI/CD pipeline.
+Automated testing is very easy with the Engine.
+And, be sure to put process in place to roll-back in the event it is discovered a new rule is too restrictive or too lax.
+It is very easy to roll-back a rule definition document version: the definition documents are self contained.

 # License